GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex2_gnirsls_Jband111mm_cmdline.rst

 use the star as a spectrophotometric standard), we need to know the star's magnitude.
 Those are inputs to the ``fitTelluric`` primitive.

-From Eric Mamajek's list "A Modern Mean Dwarf Stellar Color and Effective Temperature Sequence" (https://www.pas.rochester.edu/~emamajek/EEM_dwarf_UBVIJHK_colors_Teff.txt) we find that the effective temperature of an A0V star is about 9700 K. Using Simbad, we find that the star has a magnitude of K=9.165.
+The default effective temperature of 9650 K is typical of an A0V star, which is the most common spectral tupe used as a tellurc standard.
+Different sources give values between 9500 K and 9750 K and, for example, Eric Mamajek's list "A Modern Mean Dwarf Stellar Color and Effective Temperature Sequence" (https://www.pas.rochester.edu/~emamajek/EEM_dwarf_UBVIJHK_colors_Teff.txt) quotes the effective temperature of an A0V star as 9700 K. The precise value has only a small effect on the derived sensitivity and even less effect on the telluric correction, so the temperature from any reliable source can be used.
+Using Simbad, we find that the star has a magnitude of K=9.165.

 Instead of typing the values on the command line, we will use a parameter file to store them.
 In a normal text file (here we name it "hip55627.param"), we write::